shangzhenyang/periodic-table/README.md

 # periodic-table

-It contains the entire periodic table and has handy functions that return the information of elements and compounds.
+It contains the entire periodic table and has handy functions that return information about elements and compounds.
 It supports both Node.js and browsers.

 ## Installation